 It must be noted that the individuals verifying the Intermediate must be neutral parties.
 No friends, family, or otherwise biased individuals may verify the Intermediate.

 It is the job of the Interview Coordinator to distribute directly or delegate the distribution of the Meeting Intermediates document.
-This is to be done strictly to those who will be meeting Intermediates in the Evaluation Process, and to be compliant with the rules outlined in the Meeting Intermediates document.
+This is to be done strictly to those who will be meeting Intermediates in the Evaluation Process.